The School Chapel, St Aloysius' College

 beatified by the Pope in England next month) once remarked,

 “Growth is the only evidence of life”.
-And, again, “To live is to
+And, again, “To live

 change, and to be perfect is to have changed often”.
 Like all good

-parents – all wise parents – Mary and Joseph knew the cost of such
+parents – all wise parents – Mary and Joseph knew the cost of

 growth in their son.